mverouden/blogdown-academic/content/post/2020-04-06-r-installation-windows-10/index.md

 ### Windows 10/11 compatibility and WUR AppStore installation

 * To safely use the study and course software, you need to **connect your laptop to the WUR** network with your WUR account. **Windows 10 or 11 Education Edtiion** or  **Professional Edition** is needed on your laptop to be able to access the WUR AppStore.
 If you are using a Home Edition of Windows 10 or 11, you will be automatically upgraded to the Education Edition.
-*  If you have Windows 10 or 11 Education or Professional, you can proceed to the manual: [How to connect to the WUR AppStore](https://wur-studentsupport.screenstepslive.com/m/WURAppStore/l/1203863-how-to-connect-to-the-wur-appstore).
+*  If you have Windows 10 or 11, you can proceed to the manual: [How to connect to the WUR AppStore](https://wur-studentsupport.screenstepslive.com/m/WURAppStore/l/1203863-how-to-connect-to-the-wur-appstore).
 <!--* If you have another version of Windows 10/11 (e.g. Windows 10/11 Home), follow the manual: [How to get Windows 10 Education](https://wur-studentsupport.screenstepslive.com/m/WURAppStore/l/1223173-how-to-get-windows-10-education).
 After having upgraded Windows 10 to the Education version, you can proceed to the manual: [How to get access to the WUR AppStore](https://wur-studentsupport.screenstepslive.com/m/WURAppStore/l/1203863-how-to-connect-to-the-wur-appstore).-->

 ### Using the WUR AppStore